0xMiden/miden-tutorials/docs/src/web-client/unauthenticated_note_how_to.md

 ## Overview

 In this tutorial, we will explore how to leverage unauthenticated notes on Miden to settle transactions faster than the blocktime using the Miden WebClient.
 Unauthenticated notes are essentially UTXOs that have not yet been fully committed into a block.
-This feature allows the notes to be created and consumed within the same block.
+This feature allows the notes to be created and consumed within the same batch during [batch production](https://0xmiden.github.io/miden-docs/imported/miden-base/src/blockchain.html#batch-production).

+When using unauthenticated notes, both the creation and consumption of notes can happen within the same batch, enabling faster-than-blocktime settlement.
+This is particularly powerful for applications requiring high-frequency transactions or optimistic settlement patterns.

 We construct a chain of transactions using the unauthenticated notes method on the transaction builder.
 Unauthenticated notes are also referred to as "erasable notes".
 We also demonstrate how a note can be created and consumed, highlighting the ability to transfer notes between client instances for asset transfers that can be settled between parties faster than the blocktime.